garcmax/ninibot/README.md

 ### Commands
 !ping : will respond with a pong

-!imgur <searchquery> : will return the top image matching the query
+!imgur "searchquery" : will return the top image matching the query

-!yt <search query> : will return a youtube video matching the query
+!yt "searchquery" : will return a youtube video matching the query

 ### Authorization and Credentials
 You'll need to set some credentials to use imgur and youtube :